 As exotic Brazilian species are introduced, a heavenly glow settles over the painted tiles of Portugal.

 It is mid-Summer in Europe, and a small Portuguese town lies abandoned to the dust.
 The streets are deserted of people, the homes and churches derelict and hollow.
 Tile-clad houses reflect the sunlight against one-another, creating a hazy passage of translucent light between them, their patterns seared into the shadows.
 This summer has been hot and dry; no rain for three months and the earth is thirsty.
-A stifling breeze carries dust throughout the streets and large cracks are appearing in the stonework.
+A breeze carries dust throughout the streets and large cracks are appearing in the stonework.

 Inspiration